MitchellMonaghan/prisma-nexus-api/packages/generator/README.md

 The intention of this project is the following:
 1. Single package with prisma generator and `getNexusTypes` helper fuction.
 2. Using prisma generator, a `ApiConfig` type is generated based on db schema.
-The generate types are to help with auto completion/configuration.
+The generated types are to help with auto completion/configuration.
 3. The function `getNexusTypes` takes a options object that contains this `ApiConfig`.
 4. `getNexusTypes` returns all needed nexus types based on the `ApiConfig` (`queries`, `mutations`, `inputs`, `outputs`, and `models`.
 5. Users can use the nexus `extendType` to extend the types generated at runtime.